jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

 '
     content: '<p  style="font-weight:400">Partial and total, fixed and removable, conventional and implant-assisted, acrylic and porcelain.
-Multiple are the alternatives to replace the teeth that unfortunately have been lost, or that it is impossible to keep for longer in the mouth.</p>
+Multiple are the alternatives to replace the teeth that unfortunately have been lost, or that are impossible to keep for longer in the mouth.</p>

 '